Injuries Board Ireland

 - The Injuries Board won’t help prepare the case if the matter is not resolved at the Injuries Board stage.

-For further information on the Injuries Board Ireland please feel free to telephone our Personal Injury Solicitors at 01 827 2888 or use the quick enquiry form here.
+For further information on the Injuries Board Ireland please feel free to telephone our Personal Injury Solicitors in Blanchardstown at 01 827 2888 or use the quick enquiry form here.